 - Muscle banding in the neck, which creates abnormal contours

 Neck lift procedures are designed to suit the needs of each patient on an individual basis.
-If you feel that you might benefit from a neck lift, ask for a consultation with a plastic surgeon that is a certified member of the American Board of Plastic Surgery to determine whether this procedure is right for you.
+If you feel that you might benefit from a neck lift, ask for a consultation with a plastic surgeon or facial plastic surgeon that is board certified.

 What Benefits Can I Expect From Having Neck Lift Surgery?

-The goal of your neck lift procedure will depend on the components of the surgery your doctor has planned for you.
-Your surgery will either seek to reduce or remove excess skin underneath the chin area in a cervicoplasty, or it will work to tighten the platysma muscles to enhance definition in a platysmaplasty.
+The goal of your neck lift procedure will depend on the components of the surgery you and your doctor have chosen.
+Your surgery will either seek to reduce or remove excess skin underneath the chin area in a cervicoplasty, or it will work to tighten the platysma muscles to enhance definition through a platysmaplasty.
 In many cases, your doctor will perform both procedures in a direct neck lift operation.